aws-cloudformation/aws-cloudformation-samples/hooks/java-hooks/efs-must-encrypt/README.md

-This AWS CloudFormation Hook validates that encryption is enabled when creating or updating a an AWS EFS filesystem.
-This hook validates that the  `Encrypted` property of the`AWSSamples::EFSEncrypt::Hook` resource is not set or is not`True`.
+This AWS CloudFormation Hook validates that encryption is enabled when creating or updating an AWS EFS filesystem.
+This hook checks if the `Encrypted` property of the `AWS::EFS::FileSystem` resource is not set, or if it is set to `false`.

-Below is sample CloudFromation template that will trigger the hook.
+Below is a sample CloudFormation template that will trigger the hook.
 ```
 {
     "AWSTemplateFormatVersion": "2010-09-09",